impresso/digital-history-ch-2024/README.md

 # Impresso Extended Abstract for Digital History Switzerland 2024

-This repository hosts the extended abstract on Impresso for the Digital History Switzerland 2024 conference.
+This repository hosts the extended abstract on Impresso for the **Digital History Switzerland 2024 conference** hosted in Basel in Sept 2024.

 Please view the abstract here: [https://digihistch24.github.io/book-of-abstracts/](https://digihistch24.github.io/book-of-abstracts/).